MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ::: moniker-end

->[!IMPORTANT]
+> [!IMPORTANT]
->When you specify a `trigger`, only branches that are explicitly configured to be included trigger a pipeline.
+> When you specify a trigger, only branches that you explicitly configure for inclusion trigger a pipeline.
 Inclusions are processed first, and then exclusions are removed from that list.
-If you specify an exclusion but don't specify any inclusions, nothing triggers.
+If you specify an exclusion but no inclusions, nothing triggers.

 #### [Example](#tab/example/)